Actindo-AG/Documentation/POS/UserInterface/01a_Cashpoint.md

     Enable this toggle if you want to determine the down payment via a percentage amount.
 Disable the toggle to enter a fixed amount.

 - *Percent*
     Enter the percentage amount.
-This field is displayed only if you have enabled the *Calculated via percentage* toggle.
+This field is only displayed if you have previously enabled the *Calculated via percentage* toggle.
 In the field below the down payment amount is displayed.

 - Field for amount
     Enter the fixed amount.
 This field is only displayed if you have disabled the *Calculated via percentage* toggle.